visgl/luma.gl/modules/shadertools/src/modules/picking/README.md

 ### getUniforms

-`getUniforms` takes an object takes a set of key/value pairs, returns an object with key/value pairs representing the uniforms that the `picking` module shaders need.
+`getUniforms` takes an object with key/value pairs, returns an object with key/value pairs representing the uniforms that the `picking` module shaders need.

 `getUniforms(opts)`
 opts can contain following keys: